 I mean, I’m not a millennial, but that’s not the point.
 The point is the top sheet is a brilliant invention and I am not complete without it.
 It saves me from having to wash my comforter and blankets every week.
 I just pop off the pillowcases, strip the sheets and we are in business, baby.
 How’s that for a life hack?

 If I had to wash my comforter every damn week I would have to retire as the only person in my house who does laundry.

 But wait, now that my kids are teens and can do shit for themselves, they take their top sheets off their bed after one night of trying to co-sleep with it — which means I have to wash their comforter or duvet every week.
 Which means I actually have retired because they can do that self-induced hardship on their own since I am too busy living my life BECAUSE I USE A TOP SHEET.

 Slowly but surely they are coming back to my side and may join #teamflatsheet before next Tuesday rolls around and it’s time to strip the beds.

 I mean, if we are going to say fuck it to anything, shouldn’t it be the damn fitted sheet?
 Those things are a real pain in the ass.

 On second thought, I wouldn’t be able to live without that either, it’s worth the pain that is it, and the thought of lying on a bed with a fitted sheet not put on properly, much less without one, makes me cringe.

-Called me old, call me traditional, tell me I’m waisting my time, I don’t care, I like my sheets.
+Call me old, call me traditional, tell me I’m wasting my time, I don’t care, I like my sheets.
 All of them.

 What are your feeling on this very important topic?